 Vo Nguyen Giap was born in Quang-binh Province, Vietnam, in 1912.
 He was educated at the University of Hanoi where he gained a doctorate in economics.
 After leaving university he taught history in Hanoi.
 He later joined the Communist Party and took part in several demonstrations against French rule in Vietnam.

 Vo Nguyen Giap was arrested in 1939 but escaped to China where he joined up with Ho Chi Minh, the leader of the Vietnam Revolutionary League (Vietminh).
-While in exile his sister was captured and executed.
-His wife was also sent to prison where she died.
+While in exile his sister and father were killed by French colonial forces.
+Whilst in exile, his wife Hong Anh was tortured and executed in a French Prison in 1939.
+His sister and father were also killed by French colonial forces.
+A decade later he re-married and went on to have five children.

 Between 1942 to 1945 Vo Nguyen Giap helped organize resistance to the occupying Japanese Army.
 When the Japanese surrendered to the Allies after the dropping of atom bombs on Hiroshima and Nagasaki in August, 1945, the Vietminh was in a good position to take over the control of the country and Vo Nguyen Giap served under Ho Chi Minh in the provisional government.